Citrix ADC MPX 25000-40G

 - Power switch

 This switch turns the power to the appliance on or off.
-Press the switch for less than two seconds to turn off the power.
+Press the switch for less than two seconds to shut off the power.

 - Two power supplies.
 Each power supply is rated at 1000 watts, 100–240 volts.
 Each power supply has an LED that indicates the status of the power supply, as described in Common hardware components.